Telenor signals India cut-off if permit cost soars

-OSLO Norway's Telenor (TEL.OL) could exit India if licence prices at an upcoming auction prove expensive, the head of the mobile phone operator's Asian operations said on Tuesday.
+OSLO, June 19 Norway's Telenor could exit India if licence prices at an upcoming auction prove expensive, the head of the mobile phone operator's Asian operations said on Tuesday.

 "It is conceivable that Telenor could pull out of India," Asia chief Sigve Brekke told reporters.
 "If we do not believe we can meet our profitability targets, we will exit."